Katie-McDonagh/CV/README.md

 I am an enthusiastic and driven Full Stack Developer, looking for opportunities to continue learning, and making useful apps for consumers to enjoy.
 After many years working in the coffee industry I am excited to bring my previous experiences into the world of tech.

-**Tech Skills**: Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, PostgreSQL, React.
+**Tech Skills**: Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, PostgreSQL, React, RSpec, Jasmine, Jest.

 </div>